 Airborne dust is a nuisance and a health concern.
 Woodworking businesses — from sawmills to wood-product manufacturers — can create dust from manufacturing processes, outdoor stockpiles, and hauling and transferring material.
 The MPCA requires facilities to prevent dust from becoming airborne.

 Air permit.
 Whether you need an air permit will depend on your various processes and their potential to create air emissions.
 The very smallest facilities may qualify as insignificant facilities, which do not need a permit.
-Some woodworking facilities may qualify to operate without an air permit if they follow certain requirements.

 - If you fuel a boiler: Boiler emissions calculator (p-sbap5-21)